ha466/own-chatbot-ai/README.md

 ## Overview

-Iris AI is an open-source AI assistant utilizing the Groq API for speech-to-text (STT) and text-to-speech (TTS) capabilities.
-Built with a simple PyQt6 UI, Iris AI combines the power of NLTK, spaCy, and Groq API to provide voice and text output.
+Iris AI is an open-source AI assistant utilizing the Groq API FOR NLP , speech-to-text (STT) and text-to-speech (TTS) capabilities.
+Built with a simple PyQt6 UI, Iris AI combines the power of NLTK, spaCy, and Groq API

 ## Features

-*   Speech-to-Text (STT) using Groq API
+*   Speech-to-Text (STT) using
-*   Text-to-Speech (TTS) using Groq API
+*   Text-to-Speech (TTS) using
 *   Sentiment analysis using NLTK's SentimentIntensityAnalyzer
 *   Sentence tokenization using NLTK
 *   Advanced text processing using spaCy
+*   Advance nlp using groq api
 *   Simple and intuitive PyQt6 UI
 *   Voice and text output